Owez/yark/README.md

 [Installation](#installation) · [Managing your Archive](#managing-your-archive) · [Viewing your Archive](#viewing-your-archive)

-Yark lets you continuously archive all videos and metadata for YouTube channels.
+Yark lets you continuously archive all videos and metadata for YouTube channels and playlists.
 You can also view your archive as a seamless offline website ✨

 ## Installation